 5 THINGS YOU MAY NOT KNOW ABOUT THE BIAFRA-NIGERIA WAR

-60s Rock-Legend Jimi Hendrix at the height of his career in 1968 performed at a Biafra war benefit show in Manhattan along with 60s folk singer Joan Baez.
-Both artists performed free of charge in order to raise money for refugees of the Biafra-Nigeria Civil war.
+- In 1968, renowned rock legend Jimi Hendrix, alongside folk singer Joan Baez, performed at a Biafra war benefit show in Manhattan, performing for free in order to raise money for refugees of the conflict.
 Photo Joan Baez and Jimi Hendrix chat between acts at a Biafran Relief Benefit. https://www.theguardian.com

-The Biafran side largely engineered and manufactured their own weaponry.
-They received only non-political Joint Church Aid assistance.
-Nigeria, on the other hand was aided by both Russia (then the Soviet Union), and the North-Atlantic Alliance (particularly Nigeria’s former colonial master, Britain)—as well as by much of Muslim North Africa, with Egyptian pilots flying Russian-made MIGs against the breakaway enclave which had no air force of its own.
+- The Biafran side predominantly engineered and produced their own weapons and only received non-political Joint Church Aid assistance.
+Meanwhile, Nigeria received assistance from both Russia (then the Soviet Union) and the North-Atlantic Alliance, particularly Nigeria’s former colonial master, Britain, as well as from much of Muslim North Africa.
+Egyptian pilots flew Russian-made MIGs against the breakaway enclave, which had no air force of its own. https://www.jstor.org/

-John Lennon rejects MBE (Most Excellent Order of the British Empire) title from the queen in protest of Britain’s involvement in the Nigeria Biafra war.
+- John Lennon rejected an MBE (Most Excellent Order of the British Empire) title from the queen in protest of Britain’s involvement in the Nigeria Biafra war.
 Britain heavily backed Nigerian forces to support British oil interests. https://www.bbc.co.uk/

-In 1969 Biafra appealed unsuccessfully for support from the Organisation of African Unity, which member states generally did not want to support internal secessionist movements, although they received the support of African countries such as Tanzania, Zambia, Gabon and Côte d’Ivoire. https://www.jstor.org/stable/4185729
+- In 1969, Biafra appealed unsuccessfully for support from the Organisation of African Unity, as member states generally did not want to support internal secessionist movements.
+Nevertheless, some African countries, such as Tanzania, Zambia, Gabon, and Côte d’Ivoire, provided support. https://www.jstor.org/stable/4185729